Van-David-Le/van-david-le.github.io/_posts/2024-01-18-learn-about-gustave.md

 Once on the opponent's side, he will come back to the middle of the arena and move in front of the flag and proceed to catch the flag.\

-After that, he will will come back to its starting point through the path he followed and release the flag.\
+After that, he will will come back following the same opponent detecting process than at the beginning.

 **Picture of the path to come back**